derpycode/cgenie.muffin/genie-userconfigs/MS/greeneetal.2019/readme.txt

 ################################################################
 19/03/01 -- README.txt file creation (A.R.)
+19/04/30 -- experiments checked and instructions revised (A.R.)
 ################################################################

 Provided are the configuration files necessary to run the model experiments presented in the paper.